lmorg/murex/docs/commands/false.md

     » false
     false

-However you can surpress that with the silent flag:
+However you can suppress that with the silent flag:

     » false -s